anarkrist/configs/README.md

 Arch and derivatives - `sudo pacman -S ksh`
 NixOS provides ksh93-v under the attribute `ksh`
 Fedora/CentOS/RHEL/openSUSE probably have a package for it but im not delving into rpmfind

+### Microsoft.Powershell_profile.ps1
+configures prompt appearance and aliases for Powershell (theoretically on any system with PScore, this one is for Windows)
+see [the Powershell github page](https://github.com/powershell/powershell) for how to get it on your system
+on Windows this goes in `%USERPROFILE%/Documents/Powershell/` while on *nix it goes in `~/.config/powershell/` (when I last used it anyway...)